Callumccr/tf-mod-aws-appsync-resolver/README.md

 ## Module description

-This module creates an AWS AppSync Resolver.
+This Terraform module creates an AWS AppSync Resolver.